compufox/raas/README.md

 # Contributing

-please contribute and help expand our evermerpy future
+please contribute and help expand our evermerpin' future